-A medical records release form is a document that grants a covered entity permission to disclose a patient’s protected health information (PHI) to another party.
-It includes details of the information that is permissible to be released, for what purpose, and the preferred method of transfer.
+A medical records release form is a document that requests a medical office (covered entity) to disclose a patient’s protected health information (PHI).
+It includes details of the permissible information to be released, its purpose, and the preferred transfer method.

 A covered entity has a maximum of 30 days upon receiving a request to disclose medical records to a third party.